Facing and Embracing the Parts of Yourself You’d Rather Not See

 Lev placed a hand on his chest.
 He closed his eyes.
 “Sprout.
 I see you.
 I’m with you.
 You’re incredible.”

+The room was still and full of light.
+Something had shifted.
 And in the silence, Lev felt it: a tenderness toward himself he’d never quite known before.

 What Sprout Teaches Us

-Practice: How to Be With Your Sprout
+A Practice: How to Be With Your Sprout

 Carrying This Forward

-Sprout is within them, and also within you.
+Sprout is within them.
+And within you.

 0 Comments